sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 ### Inspecting results of all rejection measures

-To visually inspect data epochs marked for rejection by different rejection measures, select <font color=brown>Show all trials marked for rejection measures by the measure selected above or checked below</font>
+To visually inspect data epochs marked for rejection by different rejection measures, select <span style="color: brown">Show all trials marked for rejection measures by the measure selected above or checked below</span>
 in the long rectangular tab under '' Plotting options''.
 Then press *CALC/PLOT* under *Find abnormal spectra*.
 Rejected windows are divided into several colored patches, each color corresponding to a specific